circonus/docs/content/caql/how-tos/howto_monitor_latency_slos.md

 ```

 The parameter `skip=1d` as added for performance reasons.
 Otherwise, when zooming into the graph, we can run into
-situations where 4 weeks of data are requested at `1M` resolution, which will result in time-outs or quota limits.
+situations where 4 weeks of data are requested at `1M` resolution, which could result in time-outs or quota limits due to the volume of that granularity of data.

 ## Step 3: Calculating the Proportion of Bad Requests